viktor-dimalanta/book_management/README.md

 # Books Management System
 - a simple booking catalog management system
 - developed by Viktor Angelo Dimalanta, MSIT
+- this will be used for assessment for August99 company

 #Technology Used
 - PHP